Va1ord/Code-Marathon-5-days/README.md

 Can I create a miniapp in the new MAX messenger?
 /**
 I think I can do that, but what about finding bugs (would it be more interesting)?
+Oh, right - you can't comment on this.
+Good night.

   First day - Сarts.
 So, the first marathon project has been completed!